fablabbcn/smartcitizen-kit-2x/README.md

 TODO:

-* We need to run the test against the branch you are working on, not master.
+* We need to run tests against the branch you are working on, not master like it is currently doing.
 * So we need to start the service with 'npm run api' and 'npm run web' or something on Travis?
 * Also start the mock-api?
+* Move the frontend to /mock-api, and create a process which compiles it + concatinates and puts in esp/data?